namtvit07/pushpop/README.md

 ## Plugin Documentation

-All plugins are located at `lib/plugins`.
+Plugins are located at `lib/plugins`.
 They are loaded automatically.

 ##### Keen